 The benefits of surgery should always be weighed carefully against its risks.
 Although a large percentage of cervical spine patients report significant pain relief after surgery, there is no guarantee that surgery will help every individual.

-Your doctor will give you specific instructions postsurgery and usually prescribe pain medication.
-Your doctor will help determine when you can resume normal activities such as returning to work, driving and exercising.
+The doctor will give specific instructions postsurgery and usually prescribe pain medication.
+The doctor will help determine when the patient can resume normal activities such as returning to work, driving and exercising.
 Some patients may benefit from supervised rehabilitation or physical therapy after surgery.
-Discomfort is expected while you gradually return to normal activity, but pain is a warning signal that you might need to slow down.
+Discomfort is expected while the patient gradually returns to normal activity, but pain is a warning signal that he or she might need to slow down.